3 Fixes to You Are Already Syncing A Personal OneDrive Error

 Step 3: Now, if the OneDrive program doesn’t run automatically, you can go to restart the OneDrive program and confirm if the problem still exists.

-If the first method does not help, to check if this issue is related to OneDrive cached data, you can remove OneDrive cached credential to have a try.
+If the first method does not help, to check if this issue is related to OneDrive cached data, you can remove OneDrive cached credentials to have a try.
 Please follow the steps below:

 Step 2: Click Windows Credentials to expand it, and go to the General Credentials tab.